-Recently I was working at a software company that is on its lean journey.
+A few years ago I was working with a software company its lean transformation.
 During a training session someone made the statement that they must charge higher prices to their new clients for training because their training costs are higher.
-I opened up a discussion on that statement and the general consensus was “it takes us longer to train new clients on our software that the competition.”
+I opened up a discussion on that statement and the general consensus was “it takes us longer to train our new clients on our software that the competition.”

 I raised the point that the software company’s training costs are fixed – based on the number of trainers they have on staff.
 I then facilitated a quick “5-Why” exercise and the primary root cause of why their training takes longer was the complexity of their software.

 The thinking inside this software company was the longer it takes to perform the training, the higher the costs for the software company.
 This is the same thinking that exists in manufacturing – the longer it takes to produce a product, the higher its costs.